 Table 2 - Dietary Intake (Azam, Sarker, and Naz, 2016)

-From the figure above, it can be seen that there are variations in dietary intake of the total arsenic in adults which imitates mainly the inconsistency in the consumption forms of arsenic-rich food groups (fish, shellfish, and meats) (Azam, Sarker and Naz, 2016).
-Moreover, it also shows confirmation regarding regional differences in arsenic intake that occurs when human health is assessed for any effects of arsenic.
+From the figure above, it can be seen that there are variations in dietary intake of the total arsenic in adults, which imitates mainly the inconsistency in the consumption forms of arsenic-rich food groups (fish, shellfish, and meats) (Azam, Sarker and Naz, 2016).
+Moreover, it confirms regional differences in arsenic intake that occur when human health is assessed for any effects of arsenic.

 Arsenic is seen as a universal chemical element in the biosphere that transpires naturally in both inorganic and organic forms.
 Awasthi et al. (2017) are of the view that the significant inorganic arsenic composites are sodium arsenite, arsenic trioxide, arsenic acid and arsenates, arsenic trichloride, and arsenic pentoxide (which are lead and calcium arsenates).
 The author further states that organic arsenic compounds are methylmalonic acid, dimethylarsinic acid, arsanilic acid, and arsenobetaine (AB).
 AB is seen as the leading organoarsenic in marine biota.
-Afzal, Hussain, and Farooqi (2018) mention other organoarsenicals which comprise arsenocholine, dimethloxyarsylethanol, trimethylammonium lactate, arsenic which comprises sugars, and phospholipids which are found in fish.
-The author further states that arsenites and arsenates are available in water, even though methylmalonic and dimethylarsinic acids have shown to be at low stages.
+Afzal, Hussain, and Farooqi (2018) mention other organoarsenicals, which comprise arsenocholine, dimethloxyarsylethanol, trimethylammonium lactate, arsenic, which comprises sugars, and phospholipids, which are found in fish.
+The author further states that arsenites and arsenates are available in water, even though methylmalonic and dimethylarsinic acids are at low stages.

-Zecchin et al. (2017) assert that rice plants are exposed to arsenic by numerous factors.
-The author further states that rice plants accumulate arsenic which naturally exists in the soil or adds through the use of groundwater irrigation or through the soil additives which are contaminated as seen in the figure below.
+Zecchin et al. (2017) assert that numerous factors expose rice plants to arsenic.
+The author further states that rice plants accumulate arsenic, which naturally exists in the soil or is added through groundwater irrigation or contaminated soil additives, as seen in the figure below.

 Groundwater Irrigation - (Bakhat et al., 2019)

-Bakhat et al. (2019) are of the view that is combined evidence which proves that high rice product nations which are India, Bangladesh, Taiwan, and China, tend to exceed the usual absorption of arsenic in soil (10.0 mg/kg) and the extreme standard allowed by the United States Environmental Protection Agency which is 20.0mg/kg as shown in the figure below.
+Bakhat et al. (2019) are of the view that combined evidence proves that high rice product nations, which are India, Bangladesh, Taiwan, and China, tend to exceed the usual absorption of arsenic in soil (10.0 mg/kg) and the extreme standard allowed by the United States Environmental Protection Agency which is 20.0mg/kg as shown in the figure below.

 Bangladesh | 3.1-42.5 | >50 |